filipkrw/gatsby-theme-hello-friend-ng/README.md

 #### Code highligting

-Displays code snippets with highlighting.
-You can choose a language and wheter to show line numbers.
+Displays code snippets with syntax highlighting.
+You can choose a language and whether to show line numbers.

 ```jsx
 <CodeHighlight